 We make three major conclusions.
 First, MCP and IMPS improve performance significantly over FR-FCFS in most of the memory-intensity categories.
 Specifically, MCP avoids interference between applications of both dissimilar and similar intensities by isolating them to different channels, enabling benefits mostly regardless of workload composition.
 Second, IMPS's performance benefit over MCP is especially significant in the lower-intensity workloads.
 Such workloads have a higher number of very low memory-intensity applications and IMPS prioritizes them in the scheduler, which is more effective for system performance than reducing interference for them by assigning them to their own channels, which wastes bandwidth as done by MCP.
-As the workload memory-intensity increases, IMPS' performance benefit over MCP becomes smaller because the number of low-intensity workloads becomes smaller.
+As the workload memory-intensity increases, IMPS' performance benefit over MCP becomes smaller because the number of low memory-intensity applications becomes smaller.
 Third, when the workload mix is very non-intensive or very intensive, MCP/IMPS do not provide much benefit.
 In the VL category, load on memory and as a result interference is very low, limiting the potential of MCP/IMPS.
-When 100% of applications in the workload are intensive, the system becomes memory bandwidth limited and conserving memory bandwidth by exploiting row-buffer locality (using simple FR-FCFS) provides better performance than reducing inter-application interference at the expense of reducing memory throughput.
+When 100% of applications in the workload are intensive, the system becomes severely memory bandwidth limited and conserving memory bandwidth by exploiting row-buffer locality (using simple FR-FCFS) provides better performance than reducing inter-application interference at the expense of reducing memory throughput.
 Any scheduling or partitioning scheme that breaks the consecutive row-buffer hits results in a system performance loss.
-We conclude that MCP and IMPS are effective for a wide variety of workloads where contention exists and the system is not fully bandwidth limited.
+In fact, it can be observed that MCP/IMPS degrade performance only by 2.7% as compared to previously proposed scheduling policies that degrade performance by 40-50% (shown in Figure 9).
+Therefore, we conclude that MCP and IMPS are effective for a wide variety of workloads where contention exists and the system is not severely limited by memory bandwidth.